dutchsloot84/ser-snapshot-diff-automation/docs/install.md

    git push origin vX.Y.Z
    ```

 4. GitHub Actions builds and uploads the Windows, macOS, and Linux GUI zips (`SER-Diff-Windows.zip`, `SER-Diff-macOS.zip`, `SER-Diff-Linux.zip`) to the release.
 Each matrix job sets `fail-fast: false`, so other platforms continue even if one build fails.
+The preflight guard also blocks the run if the deprecated `pyinstaller/src/serdiff/gui_runner.py` reference resurfaces, ensuring the matrix keeps building against `src/serdiff/gui_runner.py`.
 5. Validate the assets on the Releases page and update documentation links if the organization or repository name changes.

 ### Troubleshooting